PubInv/freespireco/proposal.md

 Coach of Public Invention, essentially acting as chief technologist, executive director, accountant, funbdraiser, grant writer, and chief publicist.
 In order to free more time
-for technical work on the Freespireco ecosystm, Public Inveniton needs to hire a consistent full or part-time executive director or administrator for
+for technical work on the Freespireco ecosystem, Public Invention needs to hire a consistent full or part-time executive director or administrator for
  $80,000 a year, adjust upward to $120,000 for taxes and benefits.